|

 Southern Oscillation Index (SOI)

-Southern Oscillation Index (SOI) anomaly according to the National Oceanographic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC).
-The Southern Oscillation Index (SOI) is calculated from the monthly or seasonal fluctuations in the air pressure difference between Tahiti and Darwin.
+Southern Oscillation Index (SOI) since 1950 according to Climatic Research Unit (CRU), UK.
+The Southern Oscillation Index (SOI) is defined as the normalized pressure difference between Tahiti and Darwin.
 The thin line represents the monthly values, while the thick line is the simple running 37 month average, nearly corresponding to a running 3 yr average.
-The CPC data series goes back to June 1951, but is here shown from January 1979 to enable easy comparison with the temperature diagrams shown elsewhere.
-Last month shown: January 2013.
-Last diagram update 9 February 2013.
+Last month shown: July 2023.
+Last diagram update: 5 February 2024.

 Sustained negative values of the SOI often indicate El Niño episodes.
 These negative values are usually accompanied by sustained warming of the central and eastern tropical Pacific Ocean, a decrease in the strength of the Pacific Trade Winds, and a reduction in rainfall over eastern and northern Australia.
 Positive values of the SOI are associated with stronger Pacific trade winds and higher sea surface temperatures to the north of Australia, popularly known as a La Niña episode.
 Waters in the central and eastern tropical Pacific Ocean become cooler during this time.
 Eastern and northern Australia usually receive increased precipitation during such periods.